populationgenomics/participant-recruitment-material/README.md

 > _More information about the project here_.

 ```
-This is a preformated code block.
+This is a preformatted code block.
 ```